um-pdavila/acs_docs/docs/policies/policies.rst

 - Active Pegasus users are allocated a logical **home** directory area ``/nethome/username``, limited to 250GB.
 - Active projects can be allocated scratch directories:  ``/scratch/projects/projectID``, intended for compiles and run-time input & output files.
 - Disk allocations on Pegasus are only for data currently being processed.
 - Data for running jobs must be staged exclusively in the ``/scratch`` file system.
-CCS accounts staging job data in the ``/nethome`` filesystem may be suspended.
+IDSC accounts staging job data in the ``/nethome`` filesystem may be suspended.
 - Both **home** and **scratch** are available on all nodes in the Pegasus cluster.
 - Accounts exceeding the 250GB home limit will be suspended.
 Once usage is under 250GB, the account will be enabled in one business day.